Celebrity Studies: Reception

 While the announcement of the journal was met with negative media and academic reception, Celebrity Studies has since given the field institutional legitimacy and has helped raise the prestige of the field.
 The journal's debut reflects a growing scholarly interest in the discipline and the socio-political uses of fame.
 Sociologist Robert van Krieken has referred to the journal as a "treasure trove of innovative analyses of celebrity."
 Marc Abrahams, editor of the Annals of Improbable Research, wrote that the journal "has come to epitomise, if not utterly dominate, the entire academic field with which it shares a name."
 It is regarded as the preeminent or flagship journal in its field.
+In 2011, the journal was shortlisted by the Association of Learned and Professional Society Publishers (ALPSP) for the Best New Journal award.

 Bioethicist Andy Miah, who founded the first celebrity culture conference in 2005, was not surprised of the launch of the journal because "celebrities have become a focal point of our value system which warrant our attention."
 Others were more dismissive of the journal during its launch.
 Australian public intellectual Germaine Greer opined that the journal would not survive three issues.
 British author and historian Graham McCann criticized the journal, saying that "academic findings of this sort are at best banal and at worst misleading."
 Matthew Bell of The Independent wrote that he expected to see the journal produce "plenty of pseudo-academic mumbo jumbo."
 Holmes and Redmond attributed the largely unfavorable media reaction of their journal to fears of "dumbing down" of higher education.
 Additionally, the editors believed the negative response can be attributed to the "perception that academia is 'frivolous and populist' because of the apparently 'low-brow' subject of its scholarship."
 Turner defended the reputation of the journal and the field, arguing it "isn't bullshit, this is stuff that actually is happening now."

-In 2011, the journal was shortlisted by the Association of Learned and Professional Society Publishers (ALPSP) for the Best New Journal award.